fdioDocs/vpp-docs/docs/reference/vppcontainers/VagrantVMSetup.rst

     $ sudo bash

-Now we want to install some packages for using our containers, such as lxc:
+Install some packages for using containers, such as lxc:

 .. code-block:: shell